New Deal Talk As Tesla Hits Ludicrous Speed

 With Ludicrous mode, the Tesla (NASDAQ:TSLA) Model S P100D is the quickest production car ever, going from 0-60 in 2.5 seconds.
 If that doesn't get you where you are going in time, then you should leave earlier.
 The company will have to move almost that fast to get its Model 3 production ramped to capacity.
 To help with that effort, Panasonic (OTCPK:PCRFY) is seeking to expand its relationship with Tesla.
 They want to partner on sensors and other parts for self-driving cars.

 It will be interesting to see where talks head - the Japanese company is already a major partner on the gigafactory, solar energy, and batteries and any expansion of that relationship would make it a major backer.
 Elon Musk has repeatedly had to go back to the capital markets to raise additional capital.
-With Panasonic's backing, that need might chance in the future.
+With Panasonic's backing, that need might change in the future.

 La Quinta